-In 2002, she met Maurice Béjart and then moved to Switzerland to join the Béjart Ballet Lausanne.
-During the last seven years, Florence has danced more than 25 different pieces from Béjart’s repertory , including Presbytère, Cantate 51, Serait-ce la mort, The Rite of Spring, Bhakti, Romeo and Juliet, etc.
+In 2002, Florence moved to Switzerland to work with Maurice Béjar.
+During her seven years at Béjart Ballet Lausanne, Florence has danced more than 25 different pieces from Béjart’s repertoire, including Presbytère, Cantate 51, Serait-ce la mort, The Rite of Spring, Bhakti, Romeo and Juliet, etc.

 She also worked with Gil Roman (Syncope, Aria, Casino des Esprits) and with guest choreographers (Julio Arozarena, Tony Fabre, Sthan Kabar-Louët, Alonso King)

 Florence joined the West Australian Ballet in August 2013 and since then has performed beautiful roles such as Giselle and Myrtha in Aurelien Scannella’s Giselle and Snow White in Gyula Harangozo’s Snow White and the 7 Dwarfs after which she was promoted to soloist.

 She has also danced contemporary parts in the Pas de deux of Galili’s Mono Lisa and more recently the famous Steptext from W. Forsythe.

 “In my free time?? dancing… more! and drawing, reading, painting, playing the piano and staying aware of everything which happens in the world of Art.
 I love going to concerts, exhibitions, galleries…I have the feeling that it colours my own dance…”